lanlanlu5678/gdbpanel/README.md

         - **NOTICE**: inferior's output is redirected to a fifo, therefore "\n" may not flush the output stream; in c/c++ if a `printf()` is not flushed in time, try `panel flush`
         - **NOTICE**: logging stops as inferior stops, the output of a function called from gdb should be obtained by command `panel flush`
         - **NOTICE**: an opened fifo under */tmp* will be leaked if gdb crashes
-        - **NOTICE**: the input line of inferior is simluated by GdbPanel, may have bugs
     2. *ValueHistory*
         - records the string pairs of expression & result of each manually `print` command
         - if a result of `print` has multiple lines, record at most 4 lines